 Traditional Interactions Checklist:

-Looking back to the quote from 1977 that this white paper opened with: traditional methods are still a significant part of your buyers’ sales process, and include:
+Traditional methods are still a significant part of your buyers’ sales process, and include:

 Print advertising, circulars